bkdatacenter/AUTOMATIZACION/README.md

 Ansible Playbooks.

-This repository contains examples for building Ansible Playbooks for Windows and Linux servers and execute on Ansible AWS.
+This repository contains Ansible Playbooks for Windows and Linux servers and execute on Ansible AWX.